shimoura/human-multi-area-model/README.md

 ### Requirements

 The entire workflow of the model, from data preprocessing through the simulation to the final analysis, relies on the `Python` programming language.
 The complete list of Python packages with the specific version we used to run our simulations can be found in ```humam.yml``` file.
-Other package versions may not work properly, specifically, using `Pandas >= 1.0` will raise an error when creating the network.
+Other package versions may not work properly.

-All network simulations were performed using the `NEST simulator` version `2.20.2` (https://www.nest-simulator.org/).
+Note: All network simulations in [Pronold et al. (2024)](#1) were performed using the `NEST simulator` version `2.20.2` (https://www.nest-simulator.org/).
+To run this version, please check the code released for HuMAM versions below 2.0.0.

 ## Installation